davidvarga/MBeautifier/README.md

   - `MBeautify.createShortcut('editorselection')`: Creates a shortcut for `MBeautify.formatEditorSelection()`
   - `MBeautify.createShortcut('file')`: Creates a shortcut for `MBeautify.formatFile(sourceFile, destFile)`

- These shortcuts will add the MBeautifier root directory to the Matlab path too, therefore no Matlab path preparation is needed to use MBeauty next time when a new Matlab instance is opened.
+ These shortcuts will add the MBeautifier root directory to the MATLAB path too, therefore no MATLAB path preparation is needed to use MBeautifier next time when a new Matlab instance is opened.

  Supported Matlab versions
  -------------------------